0xorbus/semaphore/docs/versioned_docs/version-V2/quick-setup.md

 ```

 :::info
-The previous identity commitments have been generated using `@zk-kit/identity` (with a message strategy) and Metamask for signing the messages with the first 3 Ethereum accounts of the [Hardhat dev wallet](https://hardhat.org/hardhat-network/reference/#accounts).
+To generate these identity commitments, we used `@zk-kit/identity` (with a message strategy) and then signed the messages in Metamask with the first 3 Ethereum accounts of the [Hardhat dev wallet](https://hardhat.org/hardhat-network/reference/#accounts).
 :::

 ## Create a [Hardhat task](https://hardhat.org/guides/create-task.html#creating-a-task) to deploy your contract